NakshatraSirohi/BuddyForm/README.md

    cd BuddyFormApp
    ```
 2. Open the project in Android Studio.
-3. Build and run the application on an emulator or any android device.
+3. Build and run the application on an emulator or any android device by usb cable.

 ---